PlanetDogeCodes/EaglerXPaper/README.md

 | Packet class renames (`PacketLoginOutSuccess` → `ClientboundGameProfilePacket`, etc.) | 1.17 | Packet-name string comparisons failed | All packet names now go through `NmsNames` candidate sets |
 | `send(Packet, ChannelFutureListener)` — subinterface | 1.21 | `params[1].equals(GenericFutureListener.class)` failed | Switched to `isAssignableFrom` |

-### Defensive hardening

-Beyond the version compatibility fixes, all six feature areas (skins, voice, WebView, MOTD, auth, IP forwarding) received a defensive hardening pass:

-- **Null-safe image loading** — `ImageIO.read()` returns null for corrupt/invalid images; all callers now null-check before use
-- **GameProfile property synchronization** — `PropertyInjector` and the login marker insert/remove now synchronize on the GameProfile to prevent `ConcurrentModificationException` when other plugins iterate properties concurrently
-- **Null-guarded auth events** — Auth event handlers that return `ALLOW` without setting a UUID no longer NPE; the offline-mode UUID is preserved as a fallback
-- **Null-guarded voice/WebView** — ICE servers, voice handlers, and WebView chunk schedulers all have null/bounds checks with graceful degradation
-- **Error-tolerant HTTP inbound** — The HTTP initial handler now logs via the plugin logger, always closes the channel on error, and handles missing pipeline data gracefully
-- **Reflection-failure-tolerant IP forwarding** — `updateRealAddress` is wrapped in try/catch so a reflection failure degrades gracefully instead of crashing the channel initializer

 ### What was NOT changed

 - **Config structure** — identical to upstream EaglerXServer.
 Existing `plugins/EaglercraftXServer/` configs work without migration.